Inference in generalized linear models with robustness to misspecified variances: Robustness of the test

 \section{Robustness of the test}

 \cite{Hemerik.etal:2020} showed promising simulation results suggesting robustness against variance misspecification, but a formal proof was given only for the special case that all variances were misspecified by the same multiplicative constant.
-In this section we prove general robustness of the test to variance misspecification, both for the novel test derived in the previous section and for the original version.
+In this section we provide a formal proof of general robustness of the test to variance misspecification, both for the novel test derived in the previous section and for the original effective score test of \cite{Hemerik.etal:2020}.
 This is the most important result of this paper.